umidrza/umidrza/README.md

 ## I'm a Software Developer

 - 🌎 I’m interested in **remote jobs**
-- 🔭 I’m currently working on django projects
+- 🔭 I’m currently working on asp.net projects
 - 🚀 I’m looking to collaborate on new projects
 - 📫 How to reach me umidrza4@gmail.com